EthanAGi/CircleSurvivor/README.md

 ---

-# About This Project
+# About the Project

 CircleSurvivor serves as both:
 - A fully playable survival game
-- A long-term game development project focused on gameplay systems and scalable architecture
+- A long-term systems-focused game development project

 The project emphasizes:
 - Iterative development